Skip to main content

 Attend Orientation

 Complete the DMV dealer orientation class (first-time applicants only).
-Contact Business Regulation for scheduling.
+Contact Business Regulation for the current schedule.
+This can run in parallel with your bond application.

 2